verygoodgraphics/vgg_docs/docs/index.md

 # Introduction

-VeryGoodGraphics (VGG) is an innovative application development toolkit for full stack front-end developers uniting both worlds of design and code.
+VeryGoodGraphics (VGG) is an innovative application development toolkit that seamlessly unites two worlds of design and code for full-stack front-end developers.

 ![first_principle](assets/images/principle.png){: style="width:50%;margin:0 auto;display:block;"}

-VGG was designed from ground up with developer experience (DX) bare in mind, along with three main features.
+VGG was designed from the ground up with developer experience (DX) in mind, along with three main features.

 - Design as Code